LLipter/bilibiliCrawler/report.md

 Each cluster is represented by the ellipse with smallest area containing all its points.
 (This is a special case of the minimum volume ellipsoid.)
 The ellipses are colored with respect to their density, which is the number of points in the cluster divided by the area of the ellipse.
 With increasing density, the colors are light blue, light green, red and purple.

 As showed in the figure above, data was divided into 5 cluster.
 However, two of which contains only a single data point.
-This is the intrinsic defect of this algorithm.
+This is the intrinsic characteristic of this algorithm.
 Since the shifting of center points are calculated by the average distance, it's easy to be influenced by some extreme value.
 Such point can distort the distribution of data significantly.
 So the best solution for this algorithm is to divided this extreme value point into a cluster alone.
 Also the choice of initial center points can affect the result greatly, rendering this algorithm somehow unstable.

 ### PAM Clustering